 The other day I wrote an article that showed a comparison table showing the top refrigerant leak detectors on the market today.
 I included a Fieldpiece model, an Inficon model, and the famous Bascaharach’s H-10 Professional detector.
 The goal here was to showcase the top detectors and what the Pros and Cons of each one was.
 This would give the reader an easy and simple table to pick their premium tool from.

 After publishing a reader reached out to me and informed that I had missed a detector that is used widely today: JB Industries’ LD-5000 Prowler Refrigerant Leak Detector.Upon reading his e-mail I took action and began researching the Prowler detector.
-After a few days of research I wrote a Product Review on the unit which can be found by clicking here.
+After a few days of research I wrote a Product Review on the Prowler unit as well.
 But that still didn’t seem like enough.
 I needed to include the Prowler in more posts so that we could get a full understanding of it’s ability.

 The objective of this post is to do a one on one comparison between the H-10 Pro and the LD-5000 Prowler.
 What makes these detectors so special?
 Why should you get one over the other?
 Let’s take a look: